Caving in Tunisia: Mine Cave

-The site is interesting, both from the ecological point of view and that of archeology.
 There are sources emerging in wild vegetation and Roman ruins such as the bridge Sidi Amara.

-There are many caves, the most important step is the cave of El Kef Biadh whose access is via a series of wells or galleries, most of which come from mining.
-The first large room of 1,608 m long and 267 metres deep shelters concretions and huge boulders; its walls are covered with bushes of Eccentric.
+There are caves, the most important step is the cave of El Kef Biadh whose access is via a series of wells or galleries, most of which come from mining.
+The first large room of 1,608 m long and 267 metres deep shelters concretions and boulders; its walls are covered with bushes of Eccentric.
 The hall ends with a diaclases which opens on a well.
 It measures about 150 metres long and 50 metres wide.
 The vault is located some thirty metres above the ground.